 Finally, when planning a menu for a party for any occasion, ALWAYS consider your timing!
 For a party to flow smoothly and give you maximum time with your guests, be sure to choose your menu items based on the timing and effort involved in getting what you are serving to the table.
 When preparing for a larger group, I suggest choosing recipes that can be made ahead and be served when you are ready.
 Try to minimize the prep needed to be done after your guests arrive.
 That’s why the tomato soup was perfect because I made it earlier in the day and only had to heat it up.

 Same concept with the salmon.
 I completed all the preparation earlier in the day and kept it in the refrigerator until I was ready to pop it in the oven.
 All there was left to do was to plate it and add the dressed arugula.
 Super easy!

-With regard to desert, it is confession time!!
+With regard to the dessert, it is confession time!!
 I do NOT like to bake.
 I am actually reasonably scared of it (due to a really bad experience as a child…maybe I will share that funny story one day!).
-Gratefully, for this occasion, “Peaches” offered to bring a desert, so I just asked her to make sure it fit in with the pink theme.
+Gratefully, for this occasion, “Peaches” offered to bring a dessert, so I just asked her to make sure it fits in with the pink theme.
 We were also actually celebrating a birthday that night, so she brought a lovely bundt cake with pink embellishments so it was perfect!